CliBench: A Multifaceted and Multigranular Evaluation of Large Language Models for Clinical Decision Making: : multifaceted benchmark for clinical decisions

 \subsection{Realistic clinical decision tasks with expert-defined output spaces}

-We introduce four clinical decision tasks: deciding diagnoses, identifying procedures, ordering lab tests and prescribing medications.
-To reconstruct clinicians' decision processes, different sets of information are provided as input for each task, and the target output space is also task-specific.
+\spacemagic{ } We introduce four clinical decision tasks: deciding diagnoses, identifying procedures, ordering lab tests and prescribing medications.
+To reconstruct clinicians' decision processes, different sets of information are provided as input for each task, and the target output space is also task-specific. \vthree{We show a table laying out the comparisons and examples in \appref{sec:task_def_summary}.}

 \mypar{Task 1: \vtwo{discharge diagnoses}.} Diagnosis is defined as the identification of a disease, condition, or injury based on a patient's health evidence. \vtwo{The task aims to provide a set of diagnoses according to the \textit{patient profile}, \textit{medical record at admission}, \textit{lab test results within the admission}, \textit{radiology results within the admission} and \textit{history diagnoses}.} Each diagnosis is represented in the International Classification of Diseases, tenth Revision, Clinical Modification (ICD-10-CM) code or equivalent concepts\citep{icd-10-cm}, which is a coding system used by healthcare providers to classify all diagnoses for claims processing. \vtwo{The history diagnoses are necessary for completeness because diagnoses made in previous admissions or other service departments might be inherited.}